techidaily/site-tech-recovery/source/_posts/top-8-strategies-for-refining-your-linkedin-career-quest.md

 ![A saved job search on LinkedIn in the Jobs section of the website.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/07/linkedin-show-saved-job-alerts.png)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599952&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>Epubor Ultimate for Mac:Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/PNw3Lb26wFA?si=5NR1XRVSp41EQYMy" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## 4  Filter Out Older Job Posts

  Not every job ad will disappear once it’s been filed.
 If you want to make sure that you don’t see out-of-date job posts, you can use the search tool’s filtering tools to limit the ads that appear to those that have been posted recently.